{{ summaryHeading }}

 Formula Core:

-The sizing calculation subtracts package and interface resistance from the total allowed junction-to-ambient resistance.
+The heat-sink target is found by subtracting package and interface resistance from the allowed total junction-to-air resistance.

 Ttarget = Tj max-M θJA allowed = Ttarget-TAP θSA required = θJA allowed-θJC-θCS Tj installed = TA+P(θJC+θCS+θSA effective) Pmax = Ttarget-TAθJC+θCS+θSA effective